We’re currently making rapid changes to the product so our docs may be out of date. If you need help, please email email@example.com.

 Users can belong to organizations, which have their own profile pages where posts can be published etc. This can be any group endeavor such as a company, an open source project, or any standalone publication on Forem.

-Hearts, unicorns, and bookmarks.
+Hearts (also referred to as likes) and bookmarks.
 Reactions are the medium for displaying appreciation for content.
 Bookmarks have the unique functionality of saving an article in the user's reading list.

 How a user keeps track of the tags, users, or articles they care about.
 Follows impact a user's home feed and notifications.